Transaction and Transformation is Only Viable North Korea Policy

 Second, the U.S. and other stakeholders need a cohesive and shared policy, otherwise, no country is capable of solving the North Korean conundrum.

 The primary concern of the U.S. towards North Korea has always been denuclearization, but that does not necessarily guarantee the end of instability on the peninsula, the primary concern for its neighbors.
-A denuclearized North Korea, aid-dependent and crippled by sanctions, with nothing left to offer its citizens, is an impending humanitarian disaster and far graver threat to Pyongyang’s neighbors than it has ever been to Washington.
+A denuclearized North Korea, aid-dependent and crippled by sanctions, with nothing left to offer its citizens, is an impending humanitarian disaster and a far graver threat to Pyongyang’s neighbors than it has ever been to Washington.

 As long as the U.S. fails to acknowledge the strategic interests of the stakeholders — particularly Russia and China, who want to see economic prosperity and stability established on the peninsula — a viable policy will never take hold.